 Braddock Projects: Braddock Gateway Phase II is currently in the Final Site Plan review stage with construction anticipated for mid-2019.
 Braddock Gateway Phase III was approved by City Council in December 2018 and 1200 N. Henry Street was approved by City Council in September 2018.
+A total of 19 affordable units were committed through these three projects.
 Advancement of these projects will continue to require significant staff resources in FY 2020 and may spur interest in redevelopment of the Braddock Metro Station site, which developers may pursue through a WMATA unsolicited bid process based on the development guidelines of the Braddock Metro Neighborhood Plan.

 Eisenhower East Projects: Development interest in the Eisenhower East area is high, stimulated by the National Science Foundation (NSF) location to that area and the transit proximate location.
 In 2018, City Council approved DSUPs for Blocks 4 & 5 (to include a new Wegman's), Block 20 (residential and hotel use), and Block 6A (conversion of existing office to residential use).
+Block 6A includes five committed affordable and workforce affordable units.
 An update to the Small Area Plan anticipated for completion in Fall 2019 will likely be followed by redevelopment applications.
-Several projects are expected to break ground in FY 2020, including Carlyle Plaza II, Block 6A, and the Block 20 residential tower.
+Several projects are expected to break ground in FY 2020, including Carlyle Plaza II and the Block 20 residential tower.